detroitledger/codestandards/README.md

 ## Code quality

 **Javascript**
-Use the [eslint config file](https://github.com/detroitledger/codestandards/blob/master/.eslintrc.js) in this repo with `[prettier](https://github.com/prettier/prettier)` wherever feasible to help keep code consistent.
+Use the [eslint config file](https://github.com/detroitledger/codestandards/blob/master/.eslintrc.js) in this repo with [prettier](https://github.com/prettier/prettier) wherever feasible to help keep code consistent.
 Prettier will automatically format your code on save and alert you to any errors.
 Packages are available for most major editors.

 **Python**

-Use `virtualenv` and `[virtualenvwraper](https://virtualenvwrapper.readthedocs.io/en/latest/index.html)`.
+Use [virtualenv](https://virtualenv.pypa.io/en/stable/) and [virtualenvwraper](https://virtualenvwrapper.readthedocs.io/en/latest/index.html).
 Start projects with the `--no-site-packages` flag to keep dependencies clean.

 Follow [pep8 conventions](https://www.python.org/dev/peps/pep-0008/).
 Please use a linter to ensure your code looks and works well -- we recommend [pylint](https://www.pylint.org/), which has packages for most major editors.

+We write our code using modern versions whenever possible (eg Python 3.5 and ES6) and note if a tool relies on an older version than the current standard.

+## Issues

+We track our to-do's and bugs using Github Issues.
+Anyone can create new issues, suggest feature enhancements or share project-related ideas in our repositories using Issues.

+If you're fixing an issue, add it's number to your commit message to automatically close it and more easily reference the solution later.
+Eg `git commit -m "added unit tests, fixes #3"`

+## Collaboration, branches and pull requests

+When a repository has multiple contributors who are working at the same time, we work on our own feature branches and then merge working code back into `master` by submitting a pull request.
+We review each other's pull requests and approve or suggest revisions.